-Located only 2.5 hours north of Sydney, it’s a popular vacation spot for many Aussies, and it’s quickly growing a reputation with international travellers too.
+Located only 2.5 hours north of Sydney, Port Stephens is a popular vacation spot for many Aussies, and it’s quickly growing a reputation with international travellers too.

-It really is the kind of place that you can’t get bored in.
-There are so many things to do in Port Stephens, and I’m happy to share with some of my favourite activities in the beachside town.
+There are so many things to do in Port Stephens, and we’re happy to share some of our favourite activities in this coastal paradise.

 The panoramic views from up there, 161 meters above sea level, will take your breath away.

-If you own binoculars, you can take them out to try to spot marine life, especially dolphins and, between May and October, whales.
+If you own binoculars, you can take them out to try to spot marine life, especially whales between May and October.